Arkantik/ikusa_logger/README.md

 **Log Files** (`.log`)

 - Previously saved combat logs
-- Can be opened to adjust names if needed**Method B: Download as ZIP (Recommended)**
+- Can be opened to adjust names if needed
 - Use this to fix mistakes in exported logs

 To open a file:

 1. Click **Open** in the main menu
 2. Select your file